jonlpersson/ed-latimore/site/_products/more-detail-than-summaries-less-time-than-reading-book.md

           Water, Fire, Wind and Void, the book uses metaphors from nature and Buddhism to impart Musashi's lethal techniques and philosophical attitudes on confronting conflict.
+      - heading: '"Mamba Mentality" by Kobe Bryant'
+        text: >-
+          In his 2018 book "Mamba Mentality," basketball legend Kobe Bryant shares the insights, mental frameworks, and competitive drive that fueled his illustrious 20-year career with the Los Angeles Lakers.
+          Blending personal stories and advice with perspectives on cultivating the "Mamba mentality," Bryant outlines his famously relentless approach to practicing, playing, and achieving at the highest levels.
+          For sports fans and anyone striving for excellence, "Mamba Mentality" offers an inside look at the mindset behind one of basketball's greatest players.
 ---